 Most of the intellectual work in the future will be developed collectively.
 Collaboration, communication skills, and teamwork, for example, will be critical to any job in any area.
 Those skills will be essential for one to perform in new environments, mostly virtual, and get things done with and through others.
 The exciting aspect is that most of those skills once mastered can be applied in any job or project.
 Professionals should carefully choose what transferable skills they want to learn and how to demonstrate them in every engagement.

 It is clear by now that most of the jobs we understand as middle-class ones like management, supervision and office jobs will be gone fast.
 We will have more free time and live longer.
 We will need to take care of each other more and dedicate more time to our children education.
 We will have a demand to discuss ethics and moral in many new business areas.
 Our social efforts will be intensified, and public organizations will demand new services and new professionals.
 It will be a time where lots of new jobs will require compassion and humane approach.
-It is time to grow as human beings beyond our intellects and learn how to be compassionate and help each other.
+It is time to grow as human beings beyond our intellects and learn how to be kind and help each other.
+Empathy, sympathy, caring, generosity, altruism and sense of community will define our professional success more than our hard skills.

 Join us at collectivebrains to discuss the future of jobs and education, and to help us find and invest in the best solutions.